Home > Short-term health insurance > Short-term health insurance in Pennsylvania

 Short-term health insurance in Pennsylvania is available to residents (individuals or families) who meet insurers’ underwriting guidelines.

-Short-term health insurance plans typically do not cover pre-existing conditions, and they often use post-claims underwriting (meaning that they will go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).2
+Short-term health medical insurance plans typically do not cover pre-existing conditions, and they often use post-claims underwriting (meaning that they may go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).
+2

 Short-term health plans are not required to cover the ACA’s essential health benefits; they often do not include coverage for maternity care, prescription drugs, or mental health care.1 For the coverage they do provide, they generally impose dollar limits on the amount they will pay.
 It’s important to double-check all of the plan information before purchasing a short-term policy, to make sure that you understand the limitations of the plan.